The wave of marketplace startups

 |Hybrid marketplace||Offer goods and services at the same time.|

-Top popular business models for marketplace platform to generate revenues
+Top popular business models for marketplace platforms to generate revenues

 One of the most common causes of a startup's failure is that its business model does not scale long-term.
 It might be easy to acquire several first customers.
 But at scale, it rapidly becomes too expensive where CAC (customer acquisition cost) is much higher than LTV (lifetime value of a customer).
 So choosing a business model is also a significant decision in the whole process of starting a marketplace.